se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

 You can do nearly anything, but some ideas to get started.

-Try investicating the codebase.
+Try investigating the codebase.
 Some example prompts:

-- `How to I run the tests?`
+- `How do I run the tests?`
-- `Write a `ARCHITECTURE.md` describing how this project works.`
+- `Write an ARCHITECTURE.md describing how this project works.`
 - `Who wrote the majority of the CI?`

 Your agent can look up git history, webpages, and much more, as it needs,